JoshuaEstes/pms/docs/plugins/pms.md

 title: PMS "pms" Plugin
 ---
 {% include plugin_header.md %}
 # pms
-The "pms" plugin will always load.
+The "pms" plugin will always load first.
 It provides the PMS Manager along with a few extra goodies to help manage PMS.

 This plugin cannot be disabled.

-# Enviroment Variables
+# Environment Variables
 <table>
   <thead>
     <tr>